 On October 2, 2017, the Company issued a convertible promissory note (the "Note") in an amount of \$6.0 million to an investor.
 The Note accrued interest at 8% per year and had a maturity date of October 2, 2018.
 The Note was subject to an automatic conversion upon a qualified equity financing defined as a raise of \$40.0 million, excluding the conversion of the Note and other indebtedness.
 The conversion was equal to the outstanding principal amount of the Note plus all accrued and previously unpaid interest thereon, divided by the lowest price per share paid by investor for qualified equity financing.
 The carrying value of the Note for the year ended December 31, 2017 was approximately \$6.1 million which approximated the fair value of the Note which was determined using Level 3 inputs.
 On January 4, 2018, the Note converted into 3,499,209 shares of Series A Convertible Preferred Stock.
-For the year ended December 31, 2017 and for the nine months ended September 30, 2018, the Company recorded aggregate interest expense of \$0.1 million.
+For the year ended December 31, 2017, the Company recorded aggregate interest expense of \$0.1 million.
+There was no expense recognized for the year ended December 31, 2018.